Distributional Modeling and Forecasting of Natural Gas Prices: Introduction

 Natural gas is one of the most important energy sources worldwide.
 In Europe, its relevance increased in recent years since it is one of the cleanest fuels, and thus it can be used as a transition fuel during the transition towards a renewable-based energy system.
 Increasing prices for carbon emissions accelerate this development \autocite{safari2019natural}.

 Today's natural gas markets are liberalized to a great extend.
 In consequence, natural gas became a financial commodity and short-term planning became increasingly important.
-That is, accurate price forecasts are attractive for a variety of market participants like natural gas field operators, energy companies, and storage operators.
-The forecasts are utilized for commodity trading, portfolio and risk management, energy sustainability planning, and predictive maintenance.
+That is, accurate price forecasts are attractive for various market participants like natural gas field operators, energy companies, and storage operators.
+These forecasts are utilized for commodity trading, portfolio and risk management, energy sustainability planning, and predictive maintenance.

 The literature on natural gas price forecasting grew rapidly in the last decade.
-Recent studies concerning price forecasting increasingly focused on the performance comparison of different methods rather than the fundamental relationships between input variables.
-We want to highlight chronologically the major contributions.
+Recent studies concerning price forecasting focused on comparing the performance of different methods rather than exploring fundamental relationships between input variables.
+We want to highlight the major contributions chronologically.